 Global CR RepTrak 100 is a global survey that ranks global companies based on their corporate social responsibility (CSR) reputation.
-This year it collected the opinion of over 230,000 people from the general public across the 15 largest economies.
+In late 2018 it collected the opinion of over 230,000 people from the general public across the 15 largest economies.
 Let’s take a look at the main results and find out which companies have the best CSR reputation.

 Nowadays it’s easy to prove and hard to deny the importance that corporate social responsibility (CSR) policies have in the reputation of companies.
 In fact, some studies published over the last years showed that companies with good CSR practices find their reputation and brand image improved.
 Nevertheless, having these concerns isn’t enough and it’s crucial that companies have good stakeholder engagement strategies that allow them to effectively communicate their plans, leading as well to better chances of investment.

 As a consequence, the number of companies seeking to improve their CSR reputation has been rising, as well as their concerns about letting their stakeholders know of the frameworks under which they develop their CSR strategies and how they have been improving their processes, products, and services and becoming better companies for people and for the planet.
 For this reason, the Reputation Institute, an organization specialized in studying brand reputation and corporate image, has been working for several years in the development of a ranking of the companies that have the best CSR reputation.